Conditions on the monodromy for a surface group extension to be CAT(0)

 If the action is acylindrical, non-elementarity is equivalent to condition (c) from Theorem \ref{osin1.1}.
 (See \cite[p.852]{acylindrically}).\\

 A group is called \emph{acylindrically hyperbolic} if it admits a non-elementary acylindrical action on a $\delta$-hyperbolic space. \\

-\begin{remark} The definition of acylindricity is due to Bowditch \cite{bowditch2008tight} and the definition of acylindrically hyperbolic group is due to \cite{acylindrically}.
-Some examples of acylindrically hyperbolic groups are:\\ (1) Non-elementary hyperbolic groups;\\ (2) Non-elementary relatively hyperbolic groups;\\ (3) Mapping class groups of almost every surface of finite type;\\ (4) Non-cyclic directly indecomposable right-angled Artin groups; \\ (5) The fundamental group of every irreducible, compact $3$-manifold with a non-trivial JSJ-decomposition. \end{remark}
+\begin{remark} The definition of acylindricity is due to Bowditch \cite{bowditch2008tight}, the earliest version of acylindrically hyperbolicity is given by Sela \cite{sela1997acylindrical} and the definition of acylindrically hyperbolic group is due to \cite{acylindrically}.
+Some examples of acylindrically hyperbolic groups are:\\ (1) Non-elementary hyperbolic groups;\\ (2) Non-elementary relatively hyperbolic groups;\\ (3) Mapping class groups of almost every surface of finite type;\\ (4) Non-cyclic directly indecomposable right-angled Artin groups; \\ (5) The fundamental group of every irreducible, compact $3$-manifold with a non-trivial JSJ-decomposition (see \cite{minasyan2015}-Theorem 2.8). \end{remark}

 \begin{notation} Fix an acylindrically hyperbolic group $G$ and a $\delta$-hyperbolic space $X$ on which $G$ acts acylindrically.

 \end{notation}

 \begin{lemma} If $\Lambda \unlhd G$ is infinite, then $\Lambda$ contains a loxodromic element, say $g$. \end{lemma} \begin{proof} By Theorem \ref{osin1.1}, it suffices to show $\Lambda$ contains unbounded orbits.
 Suppose all the orbits of $\Lambda$ were bounded and take $S$ to be a bounded orbit.
 Define $\epsilon$ to be the diameter of $S$.
 By the definition of acylindrical action, there exist $R,N>0$ such that for every $x,y$ with $d(x,y)\ge R$, there are at most $N$ elements $e'\in G$ satisfying